galaxyproject/admin-training/sessions/04-tool-shed/shed_intro.md

 * `repository` - A versioned code archive with tool(s) in Tool Shed.
 --

-* `revision` vs `installable revision` - Every TS repo update generates a new revision but only certain (reproducibility-affecting) changes generate a new revision installable to Galaxy as a new version.
+* `revision` and `installable revision` - Every TS repo update generates a new revision but only certain (reproducibility-affecting) changes generate a new revision installable to Galaxy as a new version.
---

-* `metadata` - TS generates and stores a set of data for every installable revision of the repo.

 ???
 Every TS repo update can be propagated to the Galaxy though.